Skip to main content

 2012 C.E.
 Falk III

-Peyton Sellers holds the record with five championships (2013, 2014, 2018, 2022, 2024) and is the most dominant driver in VTC history.
-Lee Pulliam, one of the greatest short-track drivers of his generation, won two VTC titles (2015, 2019) and six consecutive Thunder Road Harley-Davidson 200 races at South Boston (2011–2016).
-Pulliam made his NASCAR O'Reilly Auto Parts Series debut at Martinsville in March 2026.
-Connor Hall is the defending champion after winning the 2025 title.
+Peyton Sellers holds the record with five championships (2013, 2014, 2018, 2022, 2024).
+Lee Pulliam won two VTC titles (2015, 2019) and made his NASCAR O'Reilly Auto Parts Series debut at Martinsville in March 2026 — led forty laps and finished fifth.
+Connor Hall is the defending champion after a 4.66 average across three tracks in 2025.

 How to Watch

 All three Virginia Triple Crown races are streamed live and exclusively on FloRacing (floracing.com).
-FloRacing is a subscription-based motorsports streaming platform and the presenting partner of the Virginia Triple Crown.